Workers’ Compensation In California

 Keep copies of everything you send to your lawyer, and all the hearing paperwork.

-Be prepared for a long wait while your workers’ comp claim is processing.
+Be prepared for a long wait while your workers’ compensation claim is processing.
 It is not unusual for claims to take years to resolve.

 An “Industrial Accident” is any accident that happens to you while you are on the job.
 When you become injured, you should immediately seek medical attention.
 Avoid “putting it off until tomorrow” to see if you’ll feel any better.
 There could be serious underlying injuries that may not manifest that quickly, and you could cause further injury to yourself by delaying medical attention.